 - Putting up signs to warn customers about potential threats

 - Installing extra lights in areas of concern

 - Conducting background checks on tenants and employees

 Cases against irresponsible landowners can be rewarding.
 These “negligent security” cases can not only help victims, but can force other property owners into doing the right thing and providing security.
 If you or a loved one has been the victim of a shooting, stabbing, sexual assault, or rape because some owner failed to provide enough security, call us to talk about the case.

 “Jeb and his team are extremely attentive.
 I was well informed throughout my entire legal process which helped me feel very comfortable.
-You’ll not find a more caring law team then Butler Tobin.”
+You’ll not find a more caring law team than Butler Law Firm.”